-Wild blue phlox or woodland phlox is a slow-growing herbaceous groundcover belonging to the Phlox plant family Polemoniaceae.
+Wild blue phlox (Phlox divaricata), or woodland phlox, is a slow-growing herbaceous groundcover belonging to the Phlox plant family Polemoniaceae.
 At maturity, wild blue phlox can reach 12-18 inches in height and 8-12 inches in spread.
 The opposite, narrow leaves are slightly pubescent just like the stem.
 One subtle feature to observe is that the leaf tips tend to be blunt.
-The flower of P. divaricata blooms April through May.
-The five petaled flowers are shallowly notched.
-The flowers of wild blue phlox are cross pollinated by bumblebees, swallowtail butterflies, skippers, and moths.
+The flower of wild blue phlox blooms April through May.
+The five-petaled flowers are shallowly notched.
+They are cross pollinated by bumblebees, swallowtail butterflies, skippers, and moths.

-As the common name implies, woodland phlox is native to the deciduous woods which explains why P. divaricata likes to grow in rich, moist, well-drained, average soils with part sun to light or dappled shade.
-If planted in dense shade, wild blue phlox will not be as floriferous.
-And that would be a real shame because the fragrant, lavender flowers attract hummingbirds, too.
+As the common name implies, woodland phlox is native to the deciduous woods, which explains why it likes to grow in rich, moist, well-drained, average soils with part sun to light or dappled shade.
+If planted in dense shade, wild blue phlox will not be as floriferous – and that would be a shame, because the fragrant, lavender flowers attract hummingbirds, too.
 For more flowers, cut back after the first bloom to allow a second flush of flowers to emerge.
 Wild blue phlox makes an excellent addition to a naturalized perennial garden or to a rock garden.
-Wild Blue Phlox does not tolerate drought conditions.
-Additionally, wild blue phlox can be susceptible to powdery mildew, but moist, well-drained soil and good air flow should be able to prevent the fungus from affecting the plant
+Wild blue phlox does not tolerate drought conditions.
+Additionally, wild blue phlox can be susceptible to powdery mildew, but moist, well-drained soil and good air flow should be able to prevent the fungus from affecting the plant.

 You must be logged in to post a comment.